 - Assess the need for an implantable device (a pacemaker or a defibrillator) or treatment procedure (catheter ablation)

 - Evaluate the effectiveness of certain medications in controlling heart rhythm disorders

 How it's done

-At Lee Health, the EP study is performed at one of our two electrophysiology lab (EP labs).
-Typically, a patient comes to the electrophysiology lab the day the procedure is done.
-A nurse reviews the procedure with the patient, and that person is prepared for the procedure.
+Lee Health cardiologists perform the EP study at one of our two electrophysiology labs.
+Typically, a patient comes to the electrophysiology lab the day of the procedure.
+A nurse reviews the procedure with you and answers your questions.

-Patients are kept as comfortable as possible for an EP study.
-The procedure is performed with the assistance of sedation (either conscious, or short-acting, sedation administered through an IV, or less commonly, with general anesthesia).
+We do our best to keep you comfortable as possible for an EP study.
+We perform this procedure with the help of sedation (either conscious, or short-acting, sedation administered through an IV, or less commonly, with general anesthesia).
 Some patients are awake enough to answer questions and watch the procedure on the monitors, but others may fall asleep.
-After the groin is numbed with local anesthetic, two or three catheters (narrow, flexible tubes) are inserted into the vein and then advanced to the heart.
+A local anesthetic to your groin numbs the area, and then we insert two or three catheters into the vein and then onto the heart.

-Fluoroscopy (similar to x-ray) is used to guide the physician in advancing the catheters and provides real-time pictures of the catheters and heart.
-Once the catheters are in the heart, electrodes at the tips gather data, and numerous electrical measurements are made.
-Electrical signals may also be delivered through the catheters to trigger or induce a fast rhythm.
-Sometimes, medications are given to trigger a fast rhythm as well.
+Fluoroscopy (similar to x-ray) guides the physician in advancing the catheters and provides real-time pictures of the catheters and heart.
+Once the catheters are in the heart, electrodes at the tips gather data and make numerous electrical measurements.

-An EP study typically takes about a half to one hour.
-If further procedures are not indicated, the catheters are removed from the groin site, pressure is applied, and a band-aid is placed on the site.
-Patients are asked to lie flat for two hours following the procedure.
-Depending on the results of the EP study, patients may be able to go home the same day.
+An EP study typically takes about a half hour to an hour.
+Depending on the results of the EP study, you may be able to go home the same day.